What soil to use for your next garden project

 Some of the different types of soils you are likely to come across are:

 - Fill Soil (Unscreened): Fill Soil is a product that hasn’t been through a screened process.
 It is perfect for filling behind retaining walls or using to patch up large holes.

-- Premium Garden Soil: When it comes to choosing a premium garden soil, look for something with high organic matter.
+- Premium Garden Soil: When choosing a premium garden soil, look for something with high organic matter.
 The higher this is, the longer your soil will feed your plant.
 Our Premium Garden Soil features a 30-40% addition of organic content mixed with sand, silt and clay.
-The balance of this mix allows water and air to penetrate while the organic matter and clay content help to retain the water and nutrients.
+The balance of this mix allows water and air to penetrate.
+And the organic matter and clay content help to retain the water and nutrients.

 Top Tier Soils: Checking your label for green waste

 If you are happy to spend that bit extra or are looking for a product where you will get a consistent mix each time, look for a soil free from green waste.